Welcome to the international page of the NVO, the Association of Educationalists in the Netherlands.

 The professional association

 NVO, the Association of Educationalists in the Netherlands, is a national professional association.
-It aims to assure and advance the quality of its member educationalists’ professional practice, and to represent their interests in a way that is recognisable.
+It aims to assure and advance the quality of its member educationalists’ professional practice, and to represent their interests in a way that is recognizable.

 NVO’s members comprise over 6500 academically trained professionals, supported by a permanent office in the city of Utrecht in the heart of the Netherlands.